sandialabs/GenTen/README.md

 Ktensor export took  0.005 seconds
 ```

-For larger tensor datasets, consider those available from the
-[FROSTT](https://frost.io) collection.
-Note that Genten *does not* require
-a header at the top of the sparse tensor file indicating the number of modes,
-their dimensions, and the number of nonzeros.
-Any textfile consisting of a list
-of nonzeros in coordinate format (i.e., nonzero indices and value) can be
-read.
-If configured with Boost support, compressed tensors can be read directly
-without first decompressing them.
+For larger tensor datasets, consider those available from the [FROSTT](https://frost.io) collection.
+Note that GenTen *does not* require a header at the top of the sparse tensor file indicating the number of modes, their dimensions, and the number of nonzeros.
+Any textfile consisting of a list of nonzeros in coordinate format (i.e., nonzero indices and value) can be read.
+If configured with Boost support, compressed tensors can be read directly without first decompressing them.
+GenTen can also read sparse and dense tensors in a binary format that can be generated using the provided `bin/convert_tensor` utility (once a tensor has been converted to binary format, reading it into GenTen for decomposition is much faster and can be executed in parallel).

 ## Using the MATLAB interface

-To use Genten within MATLAB, you must first add the Tensor Toolbox and the path
-to the `matlab` directory in your Genten build tree to your MATLAB path.
-Genten provides a MATLAB class `sptensor_gt` that works similarly to the
-Tensor Toolbox sparse tensor class `sptensor` that can be passed to various
-MATLAB functions provided by Genten for manipulating the tensor.
-A given
-tensor `X` in `sptensor` format can be converted to `sptensor_gt` format
-by calling the constructor:
+To use GenTen within MATLAB, you must first add the Tensor Toolbox and the path to the `matlab` directory in your GenTen build tree to your MATLAB path.
+GenTen provides a MATLAB class `sptensor_gt` that works similarly to the Tensor Toolbox sparse tensor class `sptensor` that can be passed to various MATLAB functions provided by Genten for manipulating the tensor.
+A given tensor `X` in `sptensor` format can be converted to `sptensor_gt` format by calling the constructor:
 ```
 >> X = sptenrand([10 20 30],100);
 >> X_gt = sptensor_gt(X);
 ```
-Genten then provides overloads of several functions in the Tensor Toolbox
-that call the corresponding implementation in Genten when passed a tensor
-in `sptensor_gt` format, e.g.,
+Genten then provides overloads of several functions in the Tensor Toolbox that call the corresponding implementation in Genten when passed a tensor in `sptensor_gt` format, e.g.,
 ```
 >> U = cp_als(X_gt,16,'maxiters',5);